coq/platform/README.md

 - coq-vst (likely cause: incompatible with CompCert master)
 - coq-flocq is tied to the `flocq-3` branch since CompCert is not yet compatible with latest Flocq

-# Installation of the master branch
+## Installation of the master branch

-Again, in most cases you should not install Coq platform master, but a release version or at least a release branch version.
+Again, in most cases you should not install Coq Platform master, but a release version or at least a release branch version.

 Please refer to the ReadMe file for your OS.